 - Ingesting media content from a 5GMSd Application Provider at reference point M2d.

+- Ingesting media content from another 5GMSd AS instance at reference point M10d to support distribution of media content across multiple 5GMSd AS instances to reduce the need to ingest the same content repeatedly at reference point M2d.

 - Caching media content to reduce the need to ingest the same content repeatedly at reference point M2d.

-- A generic framework for content preparation.
+- A generic framework for content preparation, including the capability to (re-)encode media objects that have been ingested at reference points M2d or M10d.

 - Geographic restrictions on content access by the Media Player at reference point M4d ("geofencing").